vippsas/vipps-checkout/checkout-api-faq.md

 **Note: our error message format may evolve, so avoid building strict logic around it**

-Any errors that occur will return a non-successful response code with a body based on <https://tools.ietf.org/html/rfc7807>.
+Any errors that occur will return a non-successful response code with a body based on [Problem Details for HTTP APIs](https://tools.ietf.org/html/rfc7807).

 Common errors include: